obsius/electronbar/README.md

 const electronbar = new Electronbar({
     electron: '<pass the electron reference here>',
+	window: '<pass the reference to the electron window here>',
     menu: '<pass a reference to your menu, not the template, but the Menu.buildFromTemplate() object>',
     mountNode: '<DOM element container that will hold Electronbar, use document.getElementById() or make a ref in React for this>',
     title: '<text for title>',